Dean of Student Support Services

 What Nancy loves most about working in a community college is that students are there to make a change in their lives.
 Change brings opportunities.
 As a counseling faculty member, she has a chance to help others discover their strengths and develop self-confidence in the process of attaining their goals.

-Nancy’s education includes: B.A. in Interdisciplinary Social Sciences, San Francisco State University, B.A. n La Raza Studies, San Francisco State University, and M.A. in Counseling Psychology, Santa Clara University, CA. Though she has worked as a counselor at CCSF only since 2007, she has worked as a community college counselor since 1989 in other colleges.
-She is currently serving as a Counselor , teaches LERN 52B, serves on the AB 540 Campus-wide Committee, and the Bridge to Success Professional Counseling Group.
+Nancy’s education includes: B.A. in Interdisciplinary Social Sciences, San Francisco State University, B.A. n La Raza Studies, San Francisco State University, and M.A. in Counseling Psychology, Santa Clara University, CA. Though she has only worked as a counselor at CCSF since 2007, she has worked as a community college counselor since 1989 in other colleges.
+She is currently serving as a Counselor , teaches COUN 105, and serves on the AB 540 Campus-wide Committee.
 In addition, she is a bilingual/bicultural counselor in English and Spanish and a licensed Marriage and Family Therapist.
 In her leisure time, she loves attending performing arts events, dancing, gourmet cooking, running, traveling and reading.

 ![]() |